opencog/atomspace/opencog/persist/sql/README.md

 can bypass this, too, by altering the opencog test configuration file.

 The database user is NOT the same thing as a unix user: the login is for the database (only), not the OS.
-The current authentication method that OpenCog uses is password-based, and the passwords must be supplied in clear-text; thus, you will want to pick a password that is DIFFERENT than your unix-password!
-This is because you will often be using the database password as clear-text, allowing almost anyone to see it.
+In general, you will want to pick a password that is DIFFERENT than your unix-password.
+This is because some of the database login methods require a clear-text password to be supplied.
+The full set of postgres login styles are supported, as long as you use the postgres URI format.
+The ODBC logins require cleartext passwords to be used.
-Experienced Postgres coder-admins are invited to set up more flexible, more sophisticated authentication schemes.
-Some tinkering with the OpenCog driver code will be required for this.

 In the following, a database user named `opencog_user` is created, and given the password `cheese`.
 You can pick a different username and